urban-tep/DDF-SDD/source/design/dlr-pc/Operating.rst

 The external interfaces provided or used by Operating are:

- * The Operating provides an email interface
+ * Operating provides an email interface
- * The Operating uses the issue tracking interface of the Portal
+ * Operating uses the issue tracking interface of the Portal
- * The Operating uses the online data access interfaces of the BC Processing center to exchange processors and/or replicate EO Data
+ * Operating uses the online data access interfaces of the BC Processing center to exchange processors and/or replicate EO Data

 The internal interfaces within the DLR processing centre used by Operating are: